 We have developed a workflow and implemented a prototype model for forest soil SOC in the RFA.
 The main issue is the data sparsity in the post-2010 period but further investment in sampling in the coming years is likely to improve the model predictions overall and for this period in particular.
-Recently Meyer & Pebesema (2021) published the concept of area of applicability (AOA) which examines the multivariate attribute space where samples are taken relative to the entire grid of prediction locations.
-This is to define the AOA for a model in a spatial context, i.e. where the predictions could be useful.
+Recently Meyer & Pebesema (2021) published the concept of area of applicability (AOA) which examines the multivariate attribute space where samples are taken relative to the entire grid of predictions could be useful.
 Future work could extend this concept to space and time to examine how well we have sampled the multivariate attribute space of the data cube and for each time period produce an area of applicability map.